 Melissa and Doug makes these 4 in 1 wooden puzzles in a a few styles.
 Max, of course, loves the machines.
 Whatever your kiddo is into, there is likely a 4 in 1 puzzles for him or her!
 Princesses and dinos are always a winner with the preschool crowd.
 Bonus: parents will love that the puzzles store themselves in a neat little wooden box!

-Kids of all ages love Magna Tiles.
-My kids still build towers, castles and parking garages with their magna Tiles.
+Kids of all ages love these magnetic building tiles.
+My kids still build towers, castles and parking garages with their Picasso Tiles.
 These days they like to hide treasures in their buildings for each other to find.